longjess/Unsupervised_Wikipedia_Recommendation_System/README.md

 # Unsupervised_Wikipedia_Recommendation_System
-This project aims to create a system for recommending articles related to a given Wikipedia article, based on tf-idf scores
+This project aims to create a system for recommending articles related to a given Wikipedia article, based on tf-idf scores.
+Using item-based recommendation, k-means clustering, hierarchical agglomerative clustering, and deep embedded clustering, the system find articles that are similar to a given article and return list ranked in terms of closeness to the original article.